-MR. WEIDNER: What about wiretaps?
-MR. ROCCA: No wiretaps.

-MR. WEIDNER: Are you aware now of any activity?

-MR. ROCCA: We were interested in other people's capabilities of wiretapping us.
-As I told you, we had a specialized component that studied Soviet capabilities of tapping our communications and we reported to the community regularly on this.
-10

-MR. WEIDNER: ARe you presently aware of any CI counterintelligence activities within the United States?

-MR. ROCCA: At present CI activity in the United States outside of our headquarters building involves contacts with the Washington area and in one major city, Eastern Seaboard city, with defectors, Soviet defectors, and we have contacts in this area with about I am in personal contact with some of these people at least on a weekly basis.
-I have an officer in touch with them nearly on a daily basis.
-The exception outside of the Seat of Government in this major city is handled by anothr officer, former staffer, who is now a hired annuitant.
-So these are defector contacts that we have.
-These are highly specialized relations dealing with the main enemy as I have described him and I consider them entirely defectors that within our legal brief.
-So we have a allachment #3 we are in direct touch with and to whom we move and from whom 1 we move, each on a regular basis.
+no contact with police in the mail operation that I have told 1 you about or otherwise.
+2 MR. WEIDNER: What about wiretaps?
+3 MR. ROCCA: No wiretaps.
+4 MR. WEIDNER: Are you aware now of any activity?
+5 MR. ROCCA: We were interested in other people's 6 capabilities of wiretapping us.
+As I told you, we had a 7 specialized component that studied Soviet capabilities of 8 tapping our communications and we reported to the 9 community regularly on this.
+10 MR. WEIDNER: ARe you presently aware of any CI 11 counterintelligence activities within the United States?
+12 MR. ROCCA: At present CI activity in the United 13 States outside of our headquarters building involves contacts 14 with the Washington area and in one major city, Eastern 15 Seaboard city, with defectors, Soviet defectors, and we have 16 contacts in this area with about five.
+I am in personal 17 contact with some of these people at least on a weekly basis.
+18 I have an officer in touch with them nearly on a daily basis.
+19 The exception outside of the Seat of Government in this major 20 city is handled by anothr officer, former staffer, who is now 21 a hired annuitant.
+So these are defector contacts that we 22 have.
+These are highly specialized relations dealing with the main enemy as I have described him and I consider them entirely within our legal brief.
+So we have a half dozen defectors that allachment #3 we are in direct touch with and to whom we move and from whom 1 we move, each on a regular basis.
 2 Second, we have three consultants.
 These are 3 private individuals who are experts in international communism, 4 or on dissinformation, and there again the contact is direct.
 5 We don't buy all of their time, we buy some of it, and those 6 are, in other words, consultants.
 7 MR. WEIDNER: What sort of work.
 Can you give me an 8 example?
 9 MR. ROCCA: One of the topics, one of the consultants 10 is on tap for dissinformation.
 I think we have contact with 11 the person who is probably the world's best authority on this 12 topic and we simply pay for a part of his time.
 13 MR. GRAY: Would these be university professors and 14 similar people?
 15 MR. ROCCA: They could have been formerly.
 This 16 person is not.
 17 COMMISSIONER BELIN: By dissinformation you mean 18 intentionally misleading misinformation released by the 19 Soviets?
 20 MR. ROCCA: Yes sir.
 21 COMMISSIONER BELIN: Or some other?
 22 MR. ROCCA: Yes sir.
-For example, before the Yom 23 Kippur War telling us through various cables they were tired of 24 the Arabs and the Arabs couldn't shoot straight and this and 25 allaghment #3 TOP SECRET that and the other, that is dissinformation.
-No question it would have been good to have recognized it then instead of now.
+For example, before the Yom 23 Kippur War telling us through various cables they were tired of 24 the Arabs and the Arabs couldn't shoot straight and this and 25 allaghment #3 TOP SECRET